-A geothermal pump system extracts heat from underground and transfers them to buildings and homes through a looping pipe system.
+A geothermal pump system extracts underground heat and transfers it to buildings and homes through a looping pipe system.

-Additionally, to produce electricity from geothermal energy, wells are drilled into the reservoirs that tap hot water and steam to drive turbines, which links directly to the power generators.
+Additionally, wells are drilled into the reservoirs that tap hot water and steam to drive turbines, which link directly to the power generators to produce electricity from geothermal energy.

 Advantages and Disadvantages of Geothermal Energy